McGill-ECSE321-Winter2025/project-group-7/README.md

 # ECSE321 Group 7🐻‍❄️
 ## The Project
 Hi!
-We are group 7🤯 We are a team of 7 students consists of:
+We are group 7🤯 We are a team of 7 students consisting of:

     🪼Artimice, a U2 computer engineering sdtuent👩‍💻